Digital Humanities MA - 2020 Entry

-Whether you want to continue in academia with the skills to drive pioneering work in your subject, or want to develop a career in any field that combines cutting-edge IT skills with the traditional strengths of a humanities graduate, this fascinating new MA will transform your understanding of how digital technologies can be used.
+Whether you want to continue in academia with the skills to drive pioneering work in your subject, or want to develop a career in any field that combines cutting-edge IT skills with the traditional strengths of a humanities graduate, this fascinating MA will transform your understanding of how digital technologies can be used.

-Led by world-experts in the field, you will engage with cutting-edge research in Digital Humanities and will develop a valuable set of transferable skills, while benefiting from a strong interdisciplinary approach.
+Led by world-experts in the field, you will engage with cutting-edge research in Digital Humanities and will have the opportunity to develop a valuable set of transferable skills, while benefiting from a strong interdisciplinary approach.

 You will take the core modules: ‘Digital Texts in the Humanities’ and ‘Spatial Technologies for Humanities Research’ and ‘Exploring the World of Digital Humanities’, which introduce you to the core skills required of a digital humanist, as well as ‘Researching and Writing History’, which will prepare you for your dissertation, and the dissertation module, through which you develop your own original research.

 You will also be able to choose two further modules.
-These include modules from the History Department's Masters programme and those run in other departments, such as English Literature and Creative Writing, and Linguistics and English Language.
+These include modules from the History Department's Masters programme and some run in other departments, such as English Literature and Creative Writing, and Linguistics and English Language, that cover complementary topics.
 If you are seeking to gain hands-on experience in the heritage sector, one of your choices might be our Heritage Placement module, or if you wish to pursue a further topic through independent research then you could choose a Project module.